sbaerlocher/ansible.wmi_exporter/README.md

 wmi_exporter_metrics_path:
 ```

-As the `--collector.textfile.directory` flag, provide a directory to read text files with metrics from
+As the `--collector.textfile.directory` flag, provide a directory to read text files with metrics from.

 ```yml
 wmi_exporter_textfile_dir: